-- 29. (1) The Commission shall investigate any complaint, or on its own initiative, investigate any matter arising from the carrying out of an administrative action of- - (a) a public office; - (b) a state corporation within the meaning of the State Corporations Act; or - (c) any other body or agency of the State. - (2) The Commission shall endeavor to resolve any matter brought before it by conciliation, mediation or negotiation. - (3) If the matter referred to under subsection (2) cannot be resolved by conciliation, mediation or negotiation and the Commission determines that the administrative action was carried out unjustly or unreasonably, the Commission shall make such recommendations as it deems fit.
+- 29.(1) The Commission shall investigate any complaint, or on its own initiative, investigate any matter relating to human rights in- - (a) a public office or a private institution; - (b) Any other body or agency of the State.a) a public office or a private institution; or - (b) any other body or agency of the State. - (2) The Commission shall endeavor to resolve any matter brought before it by conciliation, mediation or negotiation. - (3) If the matter referred to under subsection (2) cannot be resolved by conciliation, mediation or negotiation and the Commission determines that there is discrimination carried out unjustly or unreasonably, the Commission shall make such recommendations as it deems fit.